 The last strike was in 2017 which lasted five weeks until the then-provincial Liberal government legislated an end to the standoff.

-The College Student Alliance (CSA), which Humber’s student government IGNITE is aligned with, said students will feel the indirect effects.
+The College Student Alliance (CSA), which Humber’s student government IGNITE is aligned with, said it's hoped both sides can reach an agreement without a strike.

 "CSA's primary concern is for the students, and that they continue to receive the quality of education they have paid for,” said Jasmine Bates, the president of the CSA, in an email.
 “We are hopeful the parties will put students first and find a way forward that does not include a disruption to the student experience."